 The result is that we get stressed.
 The mind becomes like a washing machine, whizzing around with lots of random thoughts and emotions, and we don’t know how to control this.
 We become so distracted that we are no longer present in the world we live in.
 We miss out on the most important things.
 People are more interested in taking a picture on their phone to post on Facebook or Instagram than they are in actually experiencing the moment for themselves.

-I really discovered the benefits of meditation when I became Buddhist.
-I travelled to Bangkok and spent several weeks living with the Buddhist monks and learning as much as I could about meditation.
-But like the Dalai Lama, my beliefs are not only spiritual, but I also require hard scientific evidence.
-What I learnt was that the best way to live our lives is to be in the present moment.
-Not being lost in thought about the past, or worrying about the future, not being distracted or overwhelmed by difficult emotions.
+We believe that meditation should not be accepted a being a spiritual belief, but it also requires hard scientific evidence.
+We teach that the best way to live our lives is to be in the present moment, and not being lost in thought about the past, or worrying about the future, not being distracted or overwhelmed by difficult emotions.
 Instead learning how to be in the here and now, how to be mindful and how to be in the present.
 It sounds so ordinary and easy, but the truth is that it is anything but ordinary.

 Most people assume meditation is about controlling the mind, but this is not the case.
 It is about stepping back and seeing the thought and emotions clearly, witnessing them coming and going with a relaxed focused mind.